This Banana Chia Pudding is naturally sweetened, paleo, vegan, whole30 approved - and is seriously delicious!

 - Place non-dairy milk, bananas, cinnamon, and vanilla in a blender or food processor.
 Blend until well combined.

-- Pour the mixture into a large mason jar.
+- Pour the mixture into a large mason jar or container.

 - Add the chia seeds, put on the lid, and shake to combine.
 Make sure there are no lumps and the chia seeds are evenly distributed.